simonorrstudio/grassy_knoll/source/survey.markdown

 footer: true
 ---

 Thanks a million!
-If a login form appears, please login with your WU credentials.

-{% google_form 1Rg53eiJDfaKlSEWvFEbDIDqmY1lmW_jSxFsBBxh6b14 Thank you, thank you, thank you! %}
+Please follow [this link](https://docs.google.com/a/willamette.edu/forms/d/1Rg53eiJDfaKlSEWvFEbDIDqmY1lmW_jSxFsBBxh6b14/viewform) to the survey.
+You must log in/be logged in to your Willamette University Google account to participate.